 Every kid is different, but your child's schedule may look something like this:

-Some 32-month-olds resist nap time, but if your kid still gets grumpy if he doesn't get daytime rest, he still needs it.
+Some 32-month-olds resist nap time, but if your kid still gets grumpy if they don't get daytime rest, then they still need it.
 Enforce nap time at the same time every afternoon.
-If your kid refuses to sleep, you might want to tell him he doesn't have to, but he does need to stay in his room for a short period of quiet time.
-Some parents find their kid falls asleep anyhow.
+If your toddler refuses to sleep, you might want to tell them they don't have to, but they do need to stay in their room for a short period of quiet time.
+Some parents find that their child falls asleep anyhow.
 Others are just happy to give their tot a short break during the day.

 Calcium, iron and fiber are a few nutrients toddlers tend not to get enough of.
 Experiment with different foods that deliver them—such as broccoli, spinach, dark meat turkey, raisins and pinto beans—to see which your child enjoys.

 Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
-Try to offer low-fat dairy products, such as yogurt and cheese too.
+Try to offer low-fat dairy products too, such as yogurt and cheese.
 Doctors recommend kids ages 1 to 3 get 700 mg of calcium per day.
 Fat should account for less than 30 percent of your toddler's daily calories.